Save big (up to $1,875) on small business tools with our free membership, business.com+

 Commission Management

-We really like Oracle NetSuite’s incentive program-management tools.
+We really like NetSuite CRM’s incentive program-management tools.
 You can measure your sales reps’ performance in various ways, such as by quotas, quantity sold, total sales, profitability or custom criteria.
-Use data analytics to forecast commission earnings, split commissions between agents and process payments – all without leaving the CRM environment.
+Use data analytics to forecast commission earnings, split commissions between agents, calculate commissions due to sales managers or executives, estimate referral bonuses and process payments – all without leaving the CRM environment.
+We also like that the system allows you to add incentives and one-time “spiffs” as part of commission plans, which is perfect for driving performance during low seasons.

 Partner Relationship Management Program